drkno/transcoderr/README.md

 ### Installation

 1. Install `docker`.
 2. Start this servie in docker.
-You can use a command similar to `docker run -p 4300:4300/tcp --name transcoderr -ti drkno/transcoderr:latest`
+You can use a command similar to `docker run -p 4300:4300/tcp --name transcoderr -v ./config:/config -ti drkno/transcoderr:latest`
 3. Install plugins into the `plugins` directory.
 4. Configure webhooks in Sonarr (`/api/v1/sonarr`), Radarr (`/api/v1/radarr`) or otherwise (`/api/v1/manual`).
 See below for more details.